om-p-thinkwik/vue-options-api/README.md

 # vue-options-api

 This is a practice project for Vue.js.
 It uses the options api.
 CRUD is performed using http methods via axios from a jobs.json in /src.
 There are pages to view jobs, add a new job and edit an existing job.
 Also while adding and deleting a job, the 'id' property of a particular job is managed using store by pinia as a global state management approach.
 Here, toast is used from the vue-toastification library.
 A loader that works while loading some components from vue-spinner library.
 Prime icons are used for their interactive icons.
-In order to test the apis, json-server library is used as a small server.
+In order to test the apis, json-server library is used as a small server by uploading a json containing 2 arrays of jobs and json.
+Two factor authentication is created using otpauth and qrcode libraries.
 Prettier and EsLint have been set up.

 ## Versions and Dependencies